A Tidy Framework and Infrastructure to Systematically Assemble Spatio-temporal Indexes from Multivariate Data: References

-\leavevmode\vadjust pre{\hypertarget{ref-mckee1993relationship}{}} McKee, Thomas B, Nolan J Doesken, John Kleist, et al. 1993. {``The Relationship of Drought Frequency and Duration to Time Scales.''} In \emph{Proceedings of the 8th Conference on Applied Climatology}, 17:179--83.
+McKee, Thomas B, Nolan J Doesken, John Kleist, et al. 1993. {``The Relationship of Drought Frequency and Duration to Time Scales.''} In \emph{Proceedings of the 8th Conference on Applied Climatology}, 17:179--83.
 22. Boston, MA, USA.